007 MAGAZINE - The World's Foremost James Bond Resource!

 Moon Buggy Hillside Garage in Bilting | Specifications

-Roger Moore was announced as the new James Bond in August 1972, by which time Diamonds Are Forever had more or less finished its original theatrical engagement, so the Moon Buggy therefore became redundant as a marketing tool.
+Roger Moore was announced as the new James Bond in August 1972, by which time Diamonds Are Forever had more or less finished its original theatrical engagements, so the Moon Buggy therefore became redundant as a marketing tool.
 Following the promotional tours throughout 1972 the Moon Buggy then appears to have been dumped in a farmer's field in Hextable, Kent - where it fell into a state of disrepair whilst exposed to the elements for the next decade.
 In 1983 following a tip from a old school friend Graham Rye rediscovered the rotting vehicle parked in the Hillside Garage in Bilting, deep in the Kent countryside (pictured below left), but at that time was unable to make a realistic offer to the then owner Trevor Rose, who had literally bumped into the discarded Moon Buggy whilst on a shooting trip and purchased it from the farmer.
 The rediscovery of the Moon Buggy was reported in 007 MAGAZINE Issue #15 (pictured below right).

 Moon Buggy when owned by Trevor Rose